 WARNING: Excessive slopes for wheelchairs.
 Use caution.
 This park is built on a hill.

 This property has been inspected by Darrel N. Ackerman, Consulting and Personal Services, Inc. Through Mr. Ackerman's meetings with the Oregon Disabilities Committee, it has been determined that "due to terrain conditions nothing can be done to provide accessible ramping to all attraction sites."
-The Enchanted Forest is in the process of making the park more accessible wheelchairs and your input would appreciated.
+The Enchanted Forest is in the process of making the park more accessible for wheelchairs and your input is appreciated.

 COURTESY GOLF CART